cchudzicki-ocw-testing/RES.3-006_Sp21/content/pages/application-evaluation-rubric.md

 - Exceptional written communication skills.
 - Significant curriculum in STEM or degree program (at least 2 High-level/advanced courses), aligned with research objectives.
 - Excellent academic performance in advanced courses within or outside the student major.
-- Evidence of extreme maturity and high-level reflection maturity or thoughtful reflection on performance
+- Evidence of extreme maturity and high-level reflection maturity or thoughtful reflection on performance.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}